1. To fully involve advance BCA students in the procedures and environment of broadcasting or related industries.

 4. Some students may wish to file a general application which the school will attempt to match with media agencies seeking intern.
 Theses will be kept in the BCA Internship Supervisor's office, along with the student's resume.
 If the school is asked to provide credentials for potential interns, we will forward the names and materials of qualified students whose experience and interests seem appropriate for the positions.

 Upon completion of the internship, the student will be assigned a letter grade.
-Approximately 80% of the grade is based on the evaluations submitted by the station supervisor.
-The remaining 20% is based on the monthly narrative logs and the final intern report, which are due in the BCA office during the last week of the internship.
-Suggested formats of the logs and final report are available in Moore Hall 340.
-If the internship extends past the point when grades are due in the Registrar's Office, an incomplete grade will be assigned.
-If the internship takes place during the last semester of the senior year, the final report and logs must be submitted not later then two weeks before the end of the internship semester.
+80% of the grade is based on the two evaluations (40% each) submitted by the station supervisor.
+The remaining 20% is based on the monthly narrative logs (10%) and the final intern report (10%), which are due via Blackboard by the published date.
+If the internship extends past the point when grades are due in the Registrar’s Office, a grade of 'Z' (indicating simply that the internship is not yet completed) will be assigned.
+If the internship takes place during the last semester of the student's senior year, the final report and logs must be submitted by the posted due dates for those graduating.
+Graduate students will be assigned a Credit (CR) or No-Credit (NC) grade, based on the aforementioned grading percentages, for internships.

 Some stations pay intern and others do not.
 The matter if compensation is to be negotiated between the station and the student.
 This is not related to the amount of credit or the grade for the internship.